nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 Custom Fields have been overhauled for asserting data integrity and improving user experience.

 - Custom Fields can no longer be renamed or have their type changed after they have been created.
-- Choices for Custom Fields are now stored as discrete database objects.
+- Choices for Custom Fields are now stored as discrete `CustomFieldChoice` database objects.
 Choices that are in active use cannot be deleted.

 ### IPAM Network Field Types

 !!! tip
-	IPAM network objects have been overhauled and network membership queries using nested filter expressions will need to be updated in your code.
+	IPAM network objects have been overhauled and network membership queries using nested filter expressions and custom lookups will need to be updated in your code.

 All IPAM objects with network field types (`ipam.Aggregate`, `ipam.IPAddress`, and `ipam.Prefix`) are no longer hard-coded to use PostgreSQL-only `inet` or `cidr` field types and are now using a custom implementation leveraging SQL-standard `varbinary` field types.

 #### Technical Details

+Below is a summary of the underlying technical changes to network fields.
+These will be explained in more detail in the following sections.

-- For `IPAddress`, the `address` field was exploded out to `host`, `broadcast`, and `prefix_length` fields
+- For `IPAddress`, the `address` field was exploded out to `host`, `broadcast`, and `prefix_length` fields; `address` was converted into a computed field.
-- For `Aggregate` and `Prefix` objects, the `prefix` field was exploded out to `network`, `broadcast`, and `prefix_length`
+- For `Aggregate` and `Prefix` objects, the `prefix` field was exploded out to `network`, `broadcast`, and `prefix_length` fields; `prefix` was converted into a computed field.
 - The `host`, `network`, and `broadcast` fields are now of a `varbinary` database type, which is represented as a packed binary integer (for example, the string value`"1.1.1.1"` is packed as `b"\x01\x01\x01\x01"`)
 - Network membership queries are accomplished by triangulating the "position" of an address using the IP, broadcast, and prefix length of the source and target addresses.

 !!! note
 	You should never have to worry about the binary nature of how the network fields are stored in the database!
-The ORM takes care of it all!
+The Django database ORM takes care of it all!

 #### Changes to `IPAddress`